-Asymmetric and dynamic lifting occurs in a great variety of workstations, and it is known to be one of the leading causes of occupational lower back disorders (LBDs).
-Occupational LBDs is a manifestation from overloading of back extensor muscle and spinal tissues during lifting.
+Asymmetric lifting occurs in a great variety of workstations, and it is known to be one of the leading causes of occupational lower back disorders (LBDs).
+Occupational LBD is a manifestation from overloading of back extensor muscles and spinal tissues during lifting.
+Although many basic properties of human musculoskeletal system are measurable, internal forces of living tissue can rarely be measured directly during lifting task performance.
 Biomechanical modeling has been utilized to investigate lifting task characteristics so that the task demands can be kept within a limit, and internal muscles and joints are not injured.